Mastering Core Geospatial Python Libraries

 How do I ensure accurate distance calculations across different projections?
 Always transform data to an equal-area or equidistant projection appropriate for your region before calculating distances or areas.
 Use PyProj to verify transformation accuracy and avoid Web Mercator for metric analysis.

 Can Rasterio handle cloud-optimized geospatial formats natively?
 Yes.
-Rasterio supports Cloud Optimized GeoTIFFs (COG) out of the box.
-It enables efficient HTTP range requests and windowed reads without downloading entire files.
+Rasterio supports Cloud Optimized GeoTIFFs (COG) out of the box, enabling efficient HTTP range requests and windowed reads without downloading entire files.